 In this section I will try to quickly review my experience in Yemen.
 It was mostly positive but let me share a few issues.

-Firstly, Abdulhameed is a guy that makes sure you visit Yemen and return home safely.
+Firstly, my guide is a guy that makes sure you visit Yemen and return home safely.
 But, maybe out of naiveté, he doesn’t seem to fully understand how dealing with foreigners really works.
 Although in the end, he is very friendly and makes everything possible so that you enjoy his country to the most.
 We actually talked about this issue face-to-face and his willingness to improve his services and better receive travelers is his main worry.
+Inshallah.